 Leanne Moll, MA has worked as a high school and middle school language arts teacher, a reading teacher, a writing coach, a literacy curriculum developer, and a college writing instructor.
 Prior to her career in education, Leanne was a PhD Candidate and college instructor in musicology and comparative literature.
-Currently, Leanne teaches English and works as a Learning Specialist focusing on adolescent literacy at Catlin Gabel School, developmental reading and writing courses at Portland Community College, and literacy courses through ReadOregon.
+Currently, Leanne teaches English and works as a Learning Specialist focusing on adolescent literacy at Catlin Gabel School, and teaches literacy courses through ReadOregon.
 She earned a BA from Mills College, an MA in musicology from Cornell University, and an MAT from Lewis & Clark College.
 Leanne completed her ReadOregon Reading Endorsement in 2011.

 Rebecca Olien, MET, spent 18 years in elementary education and 9 years in adult education and online course design.
 She has developed and authored educational materials and coordinated programs for various art and sciences museums.
 She earned her BS at Michigan State, her MA at the University of Wisconsin. and her MET at Boise State.

 Donna Shrier, Senior Instructor, Graduate School of Education, Portland State University.
 Literacy Program faculty and cohort leader and faculty for the Graduate Teacher Education Program.
 She has taught grades K-9 in Colorado, Washington and Oregon, including serving as a reading specialist and TAG specialist.
 Her areas of expertise include working with struggling readers and writers, gifted learners, literature study and differentiated curriculum.
 Certifications include Oregon Teaching License (K-9), Reading Endorsement (K-12), Administrator License.(BA, MA, University of Northern Colorado)

 Frances Verbruggen, MAT, MA, is a doctoral student in the Graduate School of Education at Portland State University, where her research interests include instruction for struggling readers and writers and English language learners.
 She currently holds an early childhood/elementary teaching license with a reading endorsement, and has taught reading at both the elementary and college levels.
 Her educational background includes coursework in literacy development, language acquisition, and communication sciences and disorders.
 She earned a BA in Spanish from the University of Maryland Baltimore County, an MA in teaching French from the University of Illinois at Champaign-Urbana, and an MAT from George Fox University.